moxx799/VisQ-Search-Engine/README.md

 ### Installation

 Please manually install the following packages.
-Note that the cuda driver should be 12.1, and pytorch should be 2.3.0. for pytorch,use`conda install pytorch==2.3.0 torchvision==0.18.0 torchaudio==2.3.0 pytorch-cuda=12.1 -c pytorch -c nvidia` requirement pkgs=[
+Note that the cuda driver version should be 12.1, and pytorch should be 2.3.0. for pytorch,use`conda install pytorch==2.3.0 torchvision==0.18.0 torchaudio==2.3.0 pytorch-cuda=12.1 -c pytorch -c nvidia` requirement pkgs=[
     'torch=2.3.0','numpy=1.26.4',  'torchvision=0.18.0',